 So you have overcome the difficulties that await prospective expats in Ireland at the moment?
 Congratulations!
-Having gone through the process of finding a job in Ireland does not only reward you with invaluable working experience in a great setting: It will also provide you with a fairly extensive social security system.
-The services and support measures the system provides are divided into three categories.
+Having gone through the process of finding a job in Ireland does not only reward you with invaluable working experience in a great setting, it will also provide you with a fairly extensive social security system.
+The services and support measures the system provides are divided into three categories:

 Bragging is another mannerism that is highly unpopular with the Irish.
 Arrogance and exaggeration of your own grandeur might not necessarily get you into trouble, but they will probably discredit you to some extent.

 In Ireland, it is a particularly good idea to keep religion out of small talk and business conversation.
 Many people in Ireland are religious (often staunchly Catholic) or have socially conservative values, so try to steer clear of potentially controversial topics such as abortion.

 Once you get better acquainted or have become close friends with an Irish person, do not be alarmed if you are suddenly made fun of or attacked verbally.
 This is quite common among the Irish and a signal of a strong bond, strong enough to withstand the cruelest of jokes.
 You should reciprocate in a cheerful (and equally nonchalant) way.
 Do not take any of this personally or lose your good spirits.